 You can either choose to apply the business policy to all devices or use device tagging to restrict the scope to devices with specific tags.
 For example, you can create separate business policies for the company’s head and branch offices when the devices or their assigned users have been tagged correctly.

-You can configure multiple tags to one business policy.
-Note that all of the configured tags must be defined to a device or its user in order to include the device to the scope of the business policy.
+If you configure multiple tags to one business policy, device or its user must have all of the configured tags to include the device to the scope of the business policy.

-6. Next you can select files (for Android devices) and certificates (for iOS devices)to be deployed with the business policy.
+6. Next you can select files (for Android devices) and certificates (for iOS and Android devices) for the business policy.

-7. Define the name and description for the business policy.
+7. Define the name and description of the business policy.

 8. Check that the business policy has been correctly configured.
 This wizard step shows an overview of the configuration and how many devices it will be applied.